Mahak491/Assignment/README.md

 5. Bonus points for using custom CSS/SASS/styled-components.
 6. Bonus points for clean code.

-2 days taken to finish this project.
+1 day taken to finish this project.